KevinFocke/noisy_stocks_data_orchestrator/README.md

 Considerations:

+* To keep the performance of queries reasonable, there should be one table per Big Data dataset.
+Each table requires a minimum of 3 fields:
+	* timestamp with timezone
+	* uid (eg. composite key made of longitude + latitude)
+	* float value to correlate

 * During development I became fascinated with the potential of Kubernetes.
 However, high availability architectures, such as provided by Kubernetes, add complexity & resource overhead.
 In my case, high availability is not a critical requirement for the back-end services.
 Why?
 Because the uptime of the website is NOT impacted by downtime of the back-end services.
 If the back-end services are down it will only affect the freshness of the content.

 In the future I do intend to explore Kubernetes more.

 Reflection: